 The glaze-base has been put on with a texture called shacking.

-Stir the base that is in your base container, take out a bowl full and put it to one side, add water to the base until it is very thin, then stir it well.
+Stir the base that is in your base container, take out a bowlful and put it to one side, add water to the base until it is very thin, then stir it well.

-Another function of ashes is that, as they form part of a glaze and are easily melted, they help to bring the firing temperature down and create transparent effects.
+As ashes form part of a glaze and are easily melted, their function is also to help to bring the firing temperature down and create transparent effects.

 es: CENICEROClick on the title to see more images

-Ashtray is a plate that varies in size, usually about 20 cm or smaller in diameter, and can be any shape, round, square etc.
+Ashtray is a plate that varies in size, is usually about 20 cm or smaller in diameter and can be any shape, round, square, etc.

 The outer edges slant upward very slightly, they can be with or without borders and the edges have open half circles to hold cigarettes.
 They are made to hold the ash that is thrown off while smoking.